Pain In The Front Of The Shoulder With Bench Press

 Improper bench press technique

-Flaring of the elbows
+Flaring of the Elbows

 Prior injuries to the neck, shoulder, or elbow